sunriseapps/imagesorcery-mcp/README.md

 ## Examples of Questions for Claude

-1. "Can you use the always_true tool?"
-2. "Check if the basic server is working correctly"
-3. "Verify the connection to the basic MCP server"
-4. "Echo back the text 'Hello from MCP server'"
-5. "Crop my image 'input.png' from coordinates (10,10) to (200,200) and save it as 'cropped.png'"
+1. "Crop my image 'input.png' from coordinates (10,10) to (200,200) and save it as 'cropped.png'"
-6. "Get metadata information about my image 'photo.jpg'"
+2. "Get metadata information about my image 'photo.jpg'"
-7. "Resize my image 'photo.jpg' to 800x600 pixels and save it as 'resized_photo.jpg'"
+3. "Resize my image 'photo.jpg' to 800x600 pixels and save it as 'resized_photo.jpg'"
-8. "Rotate my image 'photo.jpg' by 45 degrees and save it as 'rotated_photo.jpg'"
+4. "Rotate my image 'photo.jpg' by 45 degrees and save it as 'rotated_photo.jpg'"

 ## Contributing